ruthienachmany/library/readme.md

 - **quit**: quits the program.

-Some other stipulations:
+Note:

-- You can use whatever language you want.
+- Program uses Ruby
-- Assume that there can never be two books with the same title in the system (even if they were to have different authors).
-The user shouldn't be allowed to add two books with the same title.
+- There can never be two books with the same title in the system (even if they were to have different authors).
+The user is not allowed to add two books with the same title.
-- **Do not** use a persistance mechanism (ie, a SQL database) for the books.
-Store them in memory.
-That is, every time you run the program, the list of books should be empty.
-Using a database can make some aspects of this a little too easy :)
+- Every time the program is run, the list of books starts out empty.
+Data does not persist once program ends.